nyang3006/Survive-The-Horde/README.md

 # Survive-The-Horde
 <p> This is my game project.
 I worked on this with a partner.
-We used images and sounds from the Internet and used Python to write the code for this game. </p>
+We used images and sounds from the Internet and used Python to write the code for this game.
+Survive against the invading horde and don't let it destroy your castle!!  </p>
 <p> This is the start screen for the game </p>
 <img src="https://github.com/nyang3006/Survive-The-Horde/blob/master/gameimage.png" height="200px">
 <p> This is an image from the game </p>